AndreasKvammen/ML_dust_detection/README.md

 This recuires:
  - GitHub (for cloning the repository)
  - Python, Jupyter and Tensorflow working together on you local machine (for Convolutional Neural Network (CNN) Classification)
- - MatLab (for Support Vector Machine (SVM) Classification, CNN Classification Triggered Snapshot WaveForm (TSWF) data and Dust impact rates), including the additional function subplot_tight that can be downloaded at: https://www.mathworks.com/matlabcentral/fileexchange/30884-controllable-tight-subplot
+ - MatLab (for Support Vector Machine (SVM) Classification, CNN Classification of Triggered Snapshot WaveForm (TSWF) data and Dust impact rates), including the additional function subplot_tight that can be downloaded at: https://www.mathworks.com/matlabcentral/fileexchange/30884-controllable-tight-subplot

 ## Training and Testing Data
 The folder "Data train and test" contain the training and testing data in .csv format: